 I came to the making of visual art later in life.
-I've brought into my art practice the depth and breadth of my earlier incarnations: my academic training as a researcher and teacher; my thirty years as a psychotherapist; and my love of Judaism and of text study.
+I’ve brought to my art practice the depth and breadth of my earlier incarnations: my academic training, my years of living in Europe and Africa, my three decades as a psychotherapist, my spiritual practices in Judaism and Buddhism.

 Summer Celebration, Ceres Gallery, NYC, 2016